-The probe covers welded carbon and alloy steel pipe larger than 16 inches (406.4 mm) in diameter.
+The probe covers welded carbon and alloy steel pipe largerthan 16 inches (406.4 mm) in diameter.
 The pipe is generallyused to transport oil, natural gas, slurry and steam and forpiling, the department said.

 The U.S. investigations, part of the 94 cases PresidentDonald Trump's administration has opened since taking office,are aimed at protecting U.S. manufacturers in global markets,Commerce Secretary Wilbur Ross said in a statement.

 The Commerce Department estimated that in 2016 imports oflarge-diameter welded pipe from Canada had a value of $66million, China $139 million, India $26 million, Greece $70million, Korea $150.3 million, and Turkey $116.1 million.

 "Dumping" is the practice of selling goods at below marketprice.

 Written By: Reuters

 Fusion Media will not accept any liability for loss or damage as a result of reliance on the information contained within this website including data, quotes, charts and buy/sell signals.
-Please be fully informed regarding the risks and costs associated with trading in financial markets, it is one of the riskiest investment forms possible.
+Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.
 Currency trading on margin involves high risk, and is not suitable for all investors.
-Before deciding to trade foreign exchange or any other financial instrument you should carefully consider your investment objectives, level of experience, and risk appetite.
+Trading or investing in cryptocurrencies carries with it potential risks.
+Prices of cryptocurrencies are extremely volatile and may be affected by external factors such as financial, regulatory or political events.
+Cryptocurrencies are not suitable for all investors.
+Before deciding to trade foreign exchange or any other financial instrument or cryptocurrencies you should carefully consider your investment objectives, level of experience, and risk appetite.

 Fusion Media would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
-All CFDs (stocks, indices, futures) and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
+All CFDs (stocks, indexes, futures), Forex and cryptocurrencies prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore Fusion Media doesn’t bear any responsibility for any trading losses you might incur as a result of using this data.